-The new convertible bonds carry the right to convert into the conversion shares at the conversion price of HK\$0.123 per conversion share (subject to adjustments).
-Assuming the conversion rights are exercised in full at the conversion price, 913,170,731 new ordinary shares will be allotted and issued to Ms. Tsang Tsz Nok Aleen.
-Upon full exercise of the conversion rights attaching to the new convertible bonds, the shareholdings of Ms. Tsang Tsz Nok Aleen, the substantial shareholder of the Company, will be changed from approximately 28.92% to 48.22% of the total number of issued shares of the Company as enlarged by the issue of the shares of the Company upon the conversion of all the new convertible bonds.

-All the conditions precedent to the subscription agreement have been fulfilled and completion took place on 22 February 2019.
-Accordingly, the new convertible bonds in the principal amount of HK\$112,320,000 were issued in accordance with the terms and conditions of the subscription agreement.
+The New Convertible Bond carries the right to convert into the conversion shares at the conversion price of HK\$0.80 per conversion share (subject to adjustments).
+Assuming the conversion rights are exercised in full at the conversion price, 124,696,263 new ordinary shares will be allotted and issued to Ms. Tsang Tsz Nok Aleen.
+Upon full exercise of the conversion rights attaching to the New Convertible Bond, the shareholdings of Ms. Tsang Tsz Nok Aleen will be changed from approximately 28.92% to 52.90% of the total number of issued shares of the Company as enlarged by the issue of the shares of the Company upon the conversion of the New Convertible Bond.
+All the conditions precedent to the Subscription Agreement have been fulfilled and completion took place on 21 February 2021.
+Accordingly, the New Convertible Bond in the principal amount of HK\$99,757,011 was issued in accordance with the terms and conditions of the Subscription Agreement.